shinichinamba/shellcheckr/README.md

 ![Addin menu item](man/figures/addin-menu-item.png)
 ![Markers](man/figures/markers.png)

-The main menu *Tools-\>Modify Keyboard Shortcuts* can be used to make a shortcut for it.
+*Tools-\>Modify Keyboard Shortcuts* on the main menu can be used to make a keyboard shortcut for it.
 You can also call it manually:

 ``` r
 library(shellcheckr)